camjackson/tdd-lecture-demos/README.md

   * Try to do (0, false, true) -> ArgException

-## Demo 6: Using mocks to verify behaviour
+## Demo X: Using mocks to verify behaviour
   * Write 'tracker' classes
   * itSubmitsAHighScoreWhenTheScoreIsOver10: 20 cats
   * itDoesNotSubmitaAHighScoreWhenTheScoreIsOver10: 5 cats